China services sector maintains healthy growth in July

 "However, the 55.6 points level is relatively high, and much better than in the case of manufacturing PMI.
 It is consistent with solid growth of the services sector, which will put a floor under the whole economy," he said.

 Two surveys this week on China's manufacturing industry showed PMI readings around 50.
-Combined, they signalled that smaller, private-sector firms were beginning to stabilise after months of weakness, while larger, state-owned enterprises faced pressure from unsold inventories and slowing growth.
+Combined, they signaled that smaller, private-sector firms were beginning to stabilize after months of weakness, while larger, state-owned enterprises faced pressure from unsold inventories and slowing growth.

 The official services PMI showed water-borne transport, hotels, and postals services all contracted, while Internet software, air transport and residential services remained in growth territory.